Melanie has been interested in cultures, languages, and travel since her youth. She also runs a YouTube channel: The Curious Coder.

 Not only to Christmas traditions in France vary from other countries, but they also celebrate differently in each specific region of the country itself.

 The Lyon region, in the eastern central part of the country, holds a Fête des Lumières (festival of lights) from December 6th to December 9th each year.
 The tradition dictates that each home in the area place candles outside the windows to show their gratitude for the Virgin Mary.
-In addition to the townsfolk putting lights in the windows, the Basilica of Fourvière is lit up in many different colors and the Place des Terreaux hosts a different light show each year.
-These regionally specific traditions are truly remarkable and anyone traveling throughout the country during these dates should make it a point to stop in and experience the wonder.
+In addition to the townsfolk putting lights in the windows, the Basilica of Fourvière is lit up in many different colors, and the Place des Terreaux hosts a different light show each year.

-Christmas trees are more of a German tradition (Oh, Tannenbaum), but some French families have adopted the custom.
-Those around the French-German border are more likely to put up Christmas trees, but there are some homes throughout the country that will also use them.
+While Christmas trees are more of a German tradition (Oh, Tannenbaum), many French families still celebrate Christmas with a tree.
+Of course, those living on the French-German border are more likely to have a Christmas tree.

-Traditionally, if a Christmas tree is present, it is decorated with candies, nuts, and small toys from Père Noel (Father Christmas) when he visits on Christmas Eve.
-Instead of stockings, French children will leave their shoes by the fireplace or door for Père Noel to fill with gifts.
-In the capital city of Paris, many shop windows will compete in glorious Christmas displays, each trying to outdo the next with its opulence and joy.
+In the capital city of Paris, many shop windows will compete in brilliant Christmas displays, each trying to outdo the next with its opulence and joy.

 The most common of Christmas decorations in France is by far the crèche (nativity scene).
 There are many beautiful handmade santons (little saint) figures crafted and sold every year in Marseille and Aix, where large Christmas festivals are held annually.
 These little figures first appeared during the French Revolution, when large nativity scenes were forbidden.
 The art of crafting them has been passed down through generations and is now a common family activity in the southern regions of France.